brian978/Acamar-Framework/README.md

 # About

 The Acamar framework is not intended as a full stack framework and it will never be one.
-It's meant to be used as a base for APIs and simple websites.
-For more complex websites (like admin back-ends) it can very well be used in conjunction with a full stack framework.
+The main purpose of the framework is to provide the minimum code that is required to build a web application that uses the MVC pattern (this ranges from APIs to admin back-ends).

+The framework is PSR-0 / PSR-4 compliant, so you can use it in conjunction with any other library or full stack framework.

+# Development state

+Since the framework is only implemented in the [skeleton application](https://github.com/brian978/Acamar-SkeletonApplication) I will keep it in Alpha stage for now.
+After the propel integration is done I will move it to Beta stage.
+I'll will set it to Stable only after I implement a bookstore application (as a usage example) on the skeleton application.

 # Main selling points
 * Event based architecture
 * Light and fast
 * Flexible
+* Decoupled a much as possible outside
+* Some features load ONLY on demand

 # Documentation